unifyai/orchestra/docs/concepts/providers.rst

 Public endpoints
 ^^^^^^^^^^^^^^^^
-When working with popular models such as LLMs or Image Generation pipelines, it's not uncommon to find public endpoints offering inference as a service.
-Providers such as ..., ..., or ... expose APIs to query the models they are hosting in a straighforward manner, eliminating the need for any deployment.
+When working with popular models such as LLMs or Image Generation pipelines, it's easy to find public endpoints offering inference as a service.
+Providers such as `stability.ai <https://stability.ai/>`_, `Anyscale <https://www.anyscale.com/endpoints>`_, or `together.ai <https://www.together.ai/>`_ expose APIs to query the models they are hosting in a straighforward manner, eliminating the need for any deployment.
 As mentioned earlier, this type of endpoints are only available in the `models managed by Unify <https://unify.ai/docs/modelhub/concepts/models.html#models-uploaded-by-us>`_, and not in those uploaded by users.